Facebook Advertising 101: Understanding Facebook Ads Metrics

 • Conversion rate: The percentage of people who took a desired action, such as signing up for a newsletter or making a purchase, after clicking on your Facebook ad.

 And the final objective is conversion.
 This objective is all about getting people to take a specific action, such as making a purchase or signing up for a service.
 Our aim here is to generate sales or leads.
-The ads metrics we as Meta marketers use for this objective are:

 • Cost per acquisition (CPA): The average amount of money you spend to acquire a new customer or lead.